Stamfordian Code of Conduct

 We expect our spectators to:

-- Remember that we are all play an important part in schoolboy rugby teaching the values of good sportsmanship
+- Remember that we are all play an important part in the students lives teaching, modelling and reinforcing the values of positive sporting values.